List of Local LLM Inference Software – 2025

 **You can easily containerize Llamafiles using the following method.

-If you want to know which one of these you should choose if you have no prior experience with this kind of software at all, or are simply curious how simple the installation process is with each of these and want some more additional details, the next section of this article should take care about that.
+If you want to know which one of these you should choose if you have no prior experience with this kind of software, or are simply curious about the installation process for each and want more details, the next section of this article should help with that.
+Aside from that, this is another resource that may just interest you: Beginner’s Guide To Local LLMs – How To Get Started

 So, Which One of These Is The Easiest to Set Up & Install?

-To answer this question, below you can see a quick summary of all the software from the table above with additional comments, mainly on the simplicity level of the installation process.
-This way you can have a better idea of which solutions you might want to try out first if you don’t want to waste much time on the setup phase.
-This information will be updated alongside with the table above.
+Below is a quick summary of all the software from the table above with additional comments, mainly focusing on the simplicity of the installation process.
+This information will be updated alongside the table above.

-1. LM StudioExtremely easy to set up on AMD systems as well as for NVIDIA users, one of the best options for beginners.
-Features one-click installers for Windows, MacOS and Linux.
-Unlike the other pieces of software on this list though, it is closed source.
+1. LM StudioExtremely easy to set up for both AMD and NVIDIA users, making it one of the best options for beginners.
+It features one-click installers for Windows, MacOS, and Linux.
+Note that unlike the other software on this list, it is closed source.

-2. Gpt4All – Just as with LM Studio, there are simple installers available for both Windows, MacOS and Linux.
+2. Gpt4All – Similar to LM Studio, it offers simple installers for Windows, MacOS, and Linux.
+It also has broad GPU support through Vulkan.

-4. MLC LLM – You can easily install it on your system using Python pip with a single console command both on Windows, iOS and Linux.
+4. MLC LLM – Can be easily installed on your system using Python pip with a single console command on Windows, iOS, and Linux.
 Installing it in an isolated conda virtual environment is highly recommended.
-Having native Android and iOS mobile apps available for download is one of the strongest points of this software.
+Native Android and iOS mobile apps are a strong point for this software.

-5. Llama.cpp – On Windows, it has pre-compiled binary files available to unpack and install, on Linux you can install llama.cpp using either brew, flox or nix.
+5. Llama.cpp – On Windows, pre-compiled binary files are available.
+On Linux, you can install it using brew, flox, or nix.
+Recent updates have improved support for a wider range of AMD GPUs.

-6. Ollama – Simple installers are available for Windows and MacOS, and an installation script for Linux.
-Has an official list of supported AMD cards.
+6. Ollama – Simple installers are available for Windows and MacOS, with an installation script for Linux.
+It has an official list of supported AMD cards.

-7. AnythingLLM – For Windows and MacOS, AnythingLLM features a one-click installer which should automatically download all the necessary dependencies required for the program to utilize GPU acceleration methods appropriate for your system.
-The same goes for Linux with the simple installation script.
+7. AnythingLLM – For Windows and MacOS, AnythingLLM has a one-click installer that should automatically download the necessary dependencies for GPU acceleration.
+A simple installation script is available for Linux.

-8. Oobabooga WebUI – On Windows, requires a few additional installation steps to be compatible with AMD graphics cards.
-On Linux, ensuring AMD compatibility requires manually installing a few additional software packages.
+8. Oobabooga WebUI – On Windows, it requires a few extra steps to be compatible with AMD graphics cards.
+On Linux, ensuring AMD compatibility requires manually installing some additional software packages.

-9. Jan – Installers available for Windows, MacOS and Linux, Vulkan acceleration support for AMD GPUs needs to be enabled in software settings.
+9. Jan – Installers are available for Windows, MacOS, and Linux.
+Vulkan acceleration support for AMD GPUs needs to be enabled in the software settings.

-10. Llamafile – Llamafiles can be used right away after downloading them and typically do not require any additional setup beforehand.
+10. Llamafile – Llamafiles are designed to be used right away after downloading and typically do not require any additional setup.

 Are NVIDIA Cards any Better When It Comes To Local LLMs?